austinmama/vsrx/vsrx-import-and-export-config.md

   [edit]
   ```

+  Set mode displays the configuration as a series of configuration mode commands required to re-create the configuration.
+This is useful if you are not familiar with how to use configuration mode commands or if you want to cut, paste, and edit the displayed configuration.
+  {: tip}

 3. Copy and save the output into your local workspace for later use.

 ## Importing the entire vSRX configuration